jasonl99/lattice-core/README.md

 two objects:  one on the server (an object), and in the browser (a DOM node), and trying to maintain state between them.

 That's challenging enough on its own.
-Adding to the complexity is the fact that the http is inherently stateless, and now every update needs a whole setup and teardown process as the browser sets up a new request, the server sets up a new response with authentication happening along the way, and the subsequent teardown, and you're looking at a _ton_ of work to update an element on the page.
+Adding to the complexity is the fact that http is inherently stateless, and now every update needs a whole setup and teardown process as the browser creates a new request, the server creates up a new response with authentication happening along the way.
+Add the subsequent teardown, and you're looking at a _ton_ of work to update an element on a page.

 The axiomatic way to do this has been use some javascript libarary that ulimately performs these updates over AJAX.
-The update still happen in a stateless manner -- it's just that a lot of the complexity and overhead is invisibly buried and discarded by the javascript that performs the ajax.
+The updates still happen in a stateless manner -- it's just that a lot of the complexity and overhead is invisibly buried and discarded by the javascript that performs the ajax.
-The server still has an increased workload as it is polled regularly.
+But make no mistake browser and the server still work _a lot_ to update a little element on your page.

-Enter WebSockets.
+Enter [WebSockets](https://www.websocket.org/quantum.html).
 They are new, part of the HTML5 spec.
-They will only work on modern browsers, there is no intention of making this framework work without them.
-Think of it as a platform-specific framework:  Instead of Mac, Windows, or Linux, it's the "socket-ready browser" platform.
+They will only work on modern browsers.
+And to be clear, there is no intention of making this framework work without them.
+Think of it as a platform-specific framework:
+Instead of Android or iOS,  it's the "socket-ready browser" platform.
+And it just so happens that most Android and iOS browsers, as well as Chrome and FireFox on Windows, Mac, and Linux, all support WebSockets.

-## Why So Unforgiving?
+## _Require_ websockets?
+Why be so limiting?

 I've been programming for a long time.
 I've tried to learn different frameworks, and I've played around many times with the "new language of the month."
 It's incredibly overwhelming to be faced with a new language that can do something a litle better, or that promises some big advantage of last month's language darling.
+The bottom line is there are a ton of frameworks out there already that do far more than I could ever hope to accomplish.

-But something happened for me with Cyrstal.
+But something happened for me as I started experimenting with Crystal.
 I can't (and won't) make any promises that you'll feel the same way.
 Crystal's standard http library includes a nice implementation of WebSockets that's augmented by kemalcr.
 Up until a few months ago, I thought WebSockets was something you used if you wanted to include video chats on your web page.
-But kemal shows a quick and dirty chat app that intrigued me.
+Never once had I written javascript to open a websocket.
+But kemal has a quick and dirty chat app that intrigued me with its simplicity.
 So I dug.
-I'll freely admit I become a little obsessed.
+I'll freely admit I became a little obsessed.

-As I dug deeper, I found WebSockets to be incredibly powerful for developing web apps that have the potential to eliminate nearly all of the overhead and complexity that comes with ajax-first development.
+As I dug deeper, I found WebSockets to be incredibly powerful for developing web apps that have eliminate nearly all of the overhead and complexity that comes with ajax-first development.
+It has an awe-inspiring "the world is my oyster" power that I've experienced only a few times as a programmer (off the top of my head: Visual FoxPro for Windows, and Ruby come to mind).

-In fact, the process becomes something different - you stop thinking in terms of routing to pages that render a view, and start thinking in terms of events.
-Elements on your page are connected directly to the object on the server.
+In fact, your entire mindset changes - you stop thinking in terms of routing to pages that render a view, and start thinking in terms of events.
+Elements on your page are wired directly to the object on the server and vice-versa.
+A button click instantly changes server state, and those changes instantly go to everyone looking at that object.

 ## Is This Thing Ready To Use For Anything?

 Yes, it's ready for experimentation, but that's about it.

+The API is not fleshed out yet.
+There's no databse integration, no user management.

-But the goal is to have a real, useful, fast framework to develop truly realtime websites.
+But the goal is to have a real, useful, fast framework to develop truly immersive websites that are a joy to use and fun to code.

 # Show Me An Example